Updated September 2024

 What is Martin Lewis’ pension drawdown advice?

-Martin Lewis’ advice on pension drawdownis that it could help reduce the amount of tax you pay on your pension, in some cases by thousands of pounds.
+Martin Lewis’ pension drawdown advice is that it could help reduce the amount of tax you pay on your pension, in some cases by thousands of pounds.

 When it comes to accessing your pension, you can choose one of two options:

-• Withdraw the money as and when you need it – the first 25% of each withdrawal is tax free, then you are taxed on the remaining 75%.
-So, if you take £20,000, £5,000 will be tax free but the remaining £15,000 will be taxed.
+- Withdraw the money as and when you need it – the first 25% of each withdrawal can be taken as a tax-free lump sum, then you are taxed on the remaining 75%.
+So, if you take £20,000, £5,000 would be a tax-free lump sum and the remaining £15,000 would be taxed.

-• Opt for a pension drawdown – with this option you can take the whole of your 25% tax free allowance if you choose, then put the remaining funds in income drawdown or a pension annuity.
+- Opt for a pension drawdown – with this option you can take the whole of your 25% tax-free lump sum allowance if you choose, then put the remaining funds in an income drawdown or a pension annuity.

 Martin Lewis explains that the risk with simply withdrawing the money as and when you need it is that you will always pay tax on three quarters of the money you withdraw.
 So, if you’re a basic tax payer, 75% of the money you take with be taxed, on top of the any money you have already earnt.
 This could push you into the higher tax bracket which would mean paying thousands of pounds more in tax.

-However, if you choose the more tax efficient pension drawdown option, you can take advantage of the whole of your 25% tax free allowance upfront, leaving the remaining funds invested until your earnings drop and you have less tax to pay.
+If you choose the more tax-efficient pension drawdown option, you can take the 25% tax-free lump sum upfront, leaving the remaining funds invested until your earnings drop and you have less tax to pay.

-For example, if you are currently in or close to the high tax bracket, withdrawing money using the first option will increase the tax you pay, in some cases by thousands.
-However, if you choose the drawdown option and only withdraw the 25%, you won’t pay any more tax.
-Then, by waiting until you are a lower rate taxpayer to take the remaining taxed amount, you will pay less tax overall.
+For example, if you're currently in, or close to, the higher rate tax bracket and only withdraw the 25% tax-free lump sum, you won’t pay any more tax upfront.
+Then, by waiting until you are a lower-rate taxpayer to take the remaining 75%, you will pay less tax overall.

 Try the free pension drawdown calculator